Throughout the years, Alejandro Colucci has created over one thousand illustrations worldwide.

 Also in 2017, Alejandro worked on the conceptual art for the upcoming US movie Extreme.

 In 2018, he started to work in the beautiful project Geralt de Rivia / The Witcher: The Illustrated Edition.
-The complete 9 Books new edition including around 60 new illustrations and book covers.
+The complete 9 Books in a new edition including around 60 new illustrations and new book covers to be published in 2021.